 (ii) Do not press the cake stencil as hard as you would if you were working on a fondant covered cake.

-(iii) Pipe the buttercream over the stencil first before scrapping away the excess icing.
+(iii) Pipe the buttercream over the stencil first before scraping away the excess icing.

 (iv) Trim the sharp edges of your cake stencil so that they would not dig into the surface of your cake.